-Royal Roads University • Graduates of Lethbridge College's Business Administration Diploma are eligible to receive block transfer credit into the third year of the Bachelor of Commerce in Entrepreneurial Management at Royal Roads University, provided all entrance criteria for admission to RRU are met and space remains available in the program.
-Visit www.royalroads.ca for more information.
+Royal Roads University • Graduates of Lethbridge College's Business Administration Accounting, Management, and Marketing programs are eligible to receive block transfer credit into the third year of the Bachelor of Commerce in Entrepreneurial Management at Royal Roads University, provided all entrance criteria for admission to RRU are met and space remains available in the program.
+Visit www.royalroads.ca for more information

-Griffith University - Queensland, Australia • Graduates of Lethbridge College's Business Administration program are eligible to transfer credit towards the completion of a Bachelor's Degree at Griffith University.
-BA Diploma students majoring in Accounting can complete the Bachelor of Commerce at Griffith in just three (3) semesters.
-Similarly, BA diploma students majoring in Management, Marketing or General Business can complete a Bachelor of Business in three (3) semesters.
+Griffith University- Queensland,

-There are typically two semesters per calendar year, however both Bachelor degrees are offered at the Logan campus in an accelerated format by which three semesters are taught in one calendar year (beginning February or July).
-Griffith University is located in Queensland, Australia and has campuses in Brisbane (Nathan capus) and on the Gold Coast.
-For further information, contact the Griffith International Office in Australia at +61 7 3735 6425 or international@griffith. edu.au.
-You can also contact AustraLearn - a Canadian application centre for Griffith University - by calling 1-800-980-0033 or Canada@AustraLearn.org.
+Australia • Graduates of Lethbridge College's Business Administration program are eligible to transfer credit towards the completion of a Bachelor Degree at Griffith University, located in Australia.
+Business Administration Accounting graduates can complete the Griffith's Bachelor of Commerce in just three (3) semesters.
+Business Administration Management, Marketing or General Business graduates can complete a Bachelor of Business in three (3) semesters.
+For further information, contact the Griffith International Office in Australia at +61 7 3735 6425 or international@griffith.edu. au.
+Interested students can also contact AustraLearn, a Canadian application centre for Griffith University, at 1-800-980-0033 or Canada@AustraLearn.org.